Leadership

 Information Systems Analyst

-Calvin Navarro received his Master’s Degree in .NET Programming from SETFOCUS University and his Bachelor’s Degree in Business Administration and Management Information Systems from AMA University, Quezon City, Philippines.
-He also holds several Microsoft certifications (.NET Framework, C#, SQL server with T-SQL, Distributed Programming, and Security) which he acquired from attending SETFOCUS.
+Calvin Navarro earned his master’s degree in .NET Programming from SETFOCUS University and his bachelor’s degree in business administration and management information systems from AMA University, Quezon City, Philippines.
+He also holds multiple Microsoft certifications, including .NET Framework, C#, SQL Server with T-SQL, Distributed Programming, and Security, obtained through his studies at SETFOCUS.

 c1navarro@health.ucsd.edu -